wombleton/gitlaw-nz/acts/M/Maritime Security Act 2004.md

     *   (e) providing for any other matters that are contemplated by, or necessary for giving full effect to, the provisions of this Act or for its due administration.

-    (2) Regulations made under this section may prescribe offences and penalties for contravention of, or non-compliance with, their provisions, on the summary conviction of any offender, not exceeding,---
+    (2) Regulations made under this section may prescribe offences and penalties for contravention of, or non-compliance with, their provisions, on the conviction of any offender, not exceeding,---

     *   (a) in the case of an individual, a fine of $5,000; and

     *   (b) in the case of a body corporate, a fine of $30,000\.

     (3) For the purposes of this section, _Crown entity_ includes the Aviation Security Service established under the [Civil Aviation Act 1990][108].

+    Section 76(2): amended, on 1 July 2013, by [section 413][117] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 77 Exemptions from regulations